-From the day the teeth first appear in the child’s mouth, the doctor and the parents should be in cooperation.
+From the first day the teeth begin to erupt in the mouth, the dentist and the parents should be in co-operation.

-- 6-month periodic dental check-ups should evaluate the growth and development of the mouth and teeth.
-Detection and treatment of habits such as developmental and skeletal anomalies, finger sucking, mouth breathing, nail biting, improper swallowing, etc., which are detected early, will help prevent bigger problems in the future.
+- With 6-month periodic dental check-ups, the growth and development of the mouth and teeth should be evaluated.
+The detection and treatment of habits such as developmental and skeletal anomalies, finger sucking, mouth breathing, nail biting, incorrect swallowing, which are detected early, helps to prevent bigger problems in the future.

-- Proper nutrition and dietary habits are important.
-For strong and caries-resistant teeth, a balanced diet containing calcium, phosphorus and the right levels of fluoride is essential.
-Carbohydrate-rich foods are known to increase the risk of caries, but their negative effects can be avoided by consuming them at the right time and in the right amounts.
-For example, it would be better to prefer these foods at main meals and to prefer foods that keep the pH of the mouth high such as cheese, hazelnuts and almonds at snacks.
-Effective oral care becomes even more important especially after consuming foods that stick to the teeth.
+- For strong and caries-resistant teeth, a balanced diet containing calcium, phosphorus, and fluoride at the right levels is required.
+Carbohydrate-rich foods are known to increase the risk of caries, but the negative effects of these foods can be avoided by consuming them at the right time and in the right amount.
+For example, it would be better to prefer these foods at main meals and to prefer foods that keep the pH of the mouth high, such as cheese, nuts and almonds at snacks.
+Effective oral care becomes even more important, especially after the consumption of foods that stick to the teeth.

-- Teaching children the habit of regular tooth brushing and flossing at an early age ensures a lifelong good oral care discipline.
+- The habit of regular tooth brushing and flossing at an early age ensures a good oral care discipline throughout life.
 Brushing should be done with the help of the family at an early age.
-Afterwards, motivation and follow-up are necessary.
-Good oral care is essential in preventing caries and gum problems.
+Good oral care is essential in the prevention of caries and gingival problems.

-Two other preventive treatment methods are “topical fluoride” applications applied to increase the resistance of decay in deciduous teeth.
-A protective effect of 40-60% is achieved with various superficial fluorine applications.
-This application has become very important especially in cancer, diabetes and dry mouth diseases, in individuals with inadequate hygiene and in children.
+Two other preventive treatment methods are “topical fluorine applications”, which are applied to increase the caries resistance of deciduous teeth.
+A protective effect of 40-60% is obtained with various superficial fluorine applications.
+This application has become very important especially in cancer, diabetes and dry mouth diseases, individuals with inadequate hygiene and children.

-Research shows that 90% of dental caries starts from small, deep and narrow indentations (fissures) on the chewing surfaces of the molars.
-Around the age of 6, sealants applied to the first permanent teeth that erupt are applied by the dentist to the indented and protruding areas of the tooth and prevent decay by creating a barrier, it is an extremely easy and painless application.
+Researches indicate that 90% of dental caries starts from small, deep and narrow recesses (fissures) on the chewing surfaces of the molars.
+Around the age of 6, sealants applied to the first permanent teeth that come out around the age of 6 are applied by the dentist to the indented-protruding areas of the tooth and prevent decay by creating a barrier, which is extremely easy to do and no pain is felt.